-In order to evaluate the group dynamics measures and visualize them with tools introduced in Sections 3 and 4, we conducted team-based information searches in two thematic CIVEs on research in information visualization in 1983-1992 and 1993-2003, respectively.
-Each subject first completed a pretest questionnaire on simple demographics, including age, sex, experience using both 3D virtual worlds and computers in general, and knowledge of the subject of information visualization.
+In order to evaluate the group dynamics measures and visualize them with tools introduced in sections 3 and 4, we conducted team-based information searches in two thematic CIVEs on research in information visualization in 1983-1992 and 1993-2003, respectively.
+Each subject first completed a pre-test questionnaire on simple demographics, including age, sex, experience using both three-dimensional virtual worlds and computers in general, and knowledge of the subject of information visualization.
 After a 5-minute practice task, each pair of subjects had 40 minutes to collaboratively examine the two visualization models in order to answer 10 questions.
-Feedback on search strategies and encountered problems was collected from a posttest questionnaire.
+Feedback on search strategies and encountered problems was collected from a post-test questionnaire.